 Whether you have a small or large budget or are celebrating a birthday, graduation, holiday, or other life event, there’s something in these gift guides for you!

 - Diaspora Co.
-Spices: ($12+) single-origin, ethically souced, fresh spices – what’s not to love?!
+Spices: ($8+) single-origin, ethically sourced, fresh spices – what’s not to love?!
 You can seriously taste and smell the quality difference with Diaspora Co, and I’ve been slowly stocking my pantry with their spices.
 My favorites are the Peni Miris Cinnamon, Guntur Sannam Chili, Iniya Cardamom, and Pragati Turmeric.
 You can build your own three-pack gift box for only $33.

-- Chef’s Knife: ($37) This Victorinox chef’s knife is consistently top-rated and considering the price point, is a true steal.
+- Chef’s Knife: ($60) This Victorinox chef’s knife is consistently top-rated and considering the price point, is a true steal.
 It’s my main knife I use for work, and the reviews speak for themselves!
+If you’d like a shorter knife, the 6-inch version is less than $25.

 - Ceramic Mugs: ($45-50+) Collecting handmade mugs has become one of my favorite activities, and is the perfect gift for the coffee or tea lover in your life!
 Mary Carrol Ceramics and Alex Apland only sell via pop-up sales, but I also love Campfire Pottery and Earth and Element.